 In 1997, CMEC published the Common Framework of Science Learning Outcomes K to 12 as part of the Pan-Canadian Protocol for Collaboration on School Curriculum.
-The intent of this document was to provide direction for curriculum developers across Canada and to harmonize science learning when revising science curricula for their particular provinces and territories (CMEC, 1997a).
+The intent of this document was to provide direction for curriculum developers across Canada and to harmonize science learning when revising science curricula for their particular provinces and territories (CMEC, 1997).

-The common framework built upon the work of the Science Council of Canada and stated the following vision for scientific literacy in Canada:
+The Common Framework built upon the work of the Science Council of Canada and stated the following vision for scientific literacy in Canada:

-The framework is guided by the vision that all Canadian students, regardless of gender or cultural background, will have an opportunity to develop scientific literacy.
 Scientific literacy is an evolving combination of the science-related attitudes, skills, and knowledge students need to develop inquiry, problem-solving, and decision-making abilities, to become lifelong learners, and to maintain a sense of wonder about the world around them.

 Diverse learning experiences based on the framework will provide students with many opportunities to explore, analyse, evaluate, synthesize, appreciate, and understand the interrelationships among science, technology, society, and the environment that will affect their personal lives, their careers, and their future.
-(CMEC, 1997a, p.
+(CMEC, 1997, p.
 4)